 - The Wesleyan Church

-There are dozens of colleges and universities that affirm Holiness doctrine, including,
+Dozens of colleges and universities affirm Holiness doctrine, including,

 - Anderson University (Indiana)

 - Asbury University

 Also, see Pentecostal vs. Church of God: What’s the Difference? to learn more.

 Pentecostal Christian Traditions: Beliefs and Practices

 Holiness Pentecostalism emphasizes two verses from the New Testament book of 1 John.
 Although other Scriptures inform their convictions about sanctification, these two verses provide the foundation of their beliefs.
 What followers stress in the verses are the references to not sinning.